aeoliux/fakedos/README.md

 # FakeDOS
-An attempt to make an DOS-like OS which utilizes x86 real mode
+An attempt to make a DOS-like OS which utilizes x86 real mode

 ## Bootsector
 Bootsector supports FAT12.
 It checks for file `boot.sys`, but only at root directory.